Kitware/SMTK/doc/userguide/model/session-polygon.rst

 Session: Polygon
 ----------------

-SMTK has a session type named *polygon* that bridges Boost.polygon_'s modeling kernel.
+SMTK has a session type named *polygon* that sessions Boost.polygon_'s modeling kernel.
 This kernel provides access to 2-D polygonal models, with operators that allow model edges and faces to be split or merged as well as boolean operations and Voronoi diagram computation.